 We then had to head back down the winding hill in the dark.
 It was pretty sketchy as it was pitch black but luckily, as we were taking photos to remember our ridiculous mistake a local bus pulled up to take us back to Pokhara.
 Life saved.

 Both of these attractions are in the same place on opposite sides of the main road and so only need a short bus or taxi journey from the main Pokhara area.

-Devi’s falls is a waterfall which heads underground and you can hear it’s roar from far.
+Devi’s Falls is a waterfall that heads underground and you can hear its roar from far.

 Supposedly, a Swiss traveller called Miss Davis was taking a bath in the falls and was swept away with her husband.

 Her body took a few days to retrieve and hence the name Devi’s falls.
 But, there are numerous legends around this – I’m just quoting the one from the signs there.

 It is pretty but you only really need around 20 minutes here as a lot of the falls are barred up to save other tourists from making the same mistake.

 I really enjoyed the garden surrounding the falls and the cute little wish fountain at the end!

 I’m always addicted to these things and threw quite a few coins to make my wish come true! :p